-ICF CANOE MARATHON NEWSLETTER 2014-4
+ICF CANOE MARATHON NEWSLETTER 2014-6

-The September 2014 CAM Newsletter is published including the following news:
+The December 2014 CAM Newsletter is published including the following news:

-- ICF Classic Series 2015 - Deadline Extended
+- ICF Classic Series Update

 - Updated Long Term Calendar